kenwdelong/stability-utils/README.md

 The configuration is the same for the other beans described below.

+# WebServices

+Have you ever implemented a controller that serves as a web service endpoint for an external client, or written client code that calls out to an external web service (maybe through http-client), and then forgotten about them?
+Or years later, your boss asks for a list of all the external dependencies to the app, and you have to comb through the code looking for suspects?
+Then these annotations are for you.

+`@WebServiceEndpoint` - drop this annotation on any controller that that is picked up by the performance monitor, and when it registers the controller in JMX or sends data to Graphite, it will add "webservice.endpoint" to the JMX OName and the Graphite bin.
+In this way, all your endpoints
+"register" with both systems, so that when the boss asks for the list, you just run to the JMX Console https://github.com/kenwdelong/jmx-console and get the list.

+`@WebServiceClient` - add this annotation on any class that calls out to external web services, for a similar effect to the `@WebServiceEndpoint` annotation.

 # Circuit Breakers

 This component protects downstream services from traffic when under duress.
 If there are a certain number (*failureThreshold*) of errors in a row (default 3), the